pblottiere/geoconvtools/README.md

 Various tools for geodata conversion.

-Note that its not fully plug-and-play.
+Note that it's not fully plug-and-play.
 Do not be afraid to do some of the dirty work.

 ### hgt2png